U.S. Green Building Council

-The U.S. Green Building Council (USGBC), co-founded by Mike Italiano, David Gottfried and Rick Fedrizzi in 1993, is a private 501(c)3, membership-based non-profit organization that promotes sustainability in building design, construction, and operation.
+The U.S. Green Building Council (USGBC), founded in 1993, is a private 501(c)(3), membership-based non-profit organization that promotes sustainability in building design, construction, and operation.
 USGBC is best known for its development of the Leadership in Energy and Environmental Design (LEED) green building rating systems and its annual Greenbuild International Conference and Expo, the world's largest conference and expo dedicated to green building.
 USGBC was one of eight national councils that helped found the World Green Building Council (WorldGBC).
-The current president and CEO is Peter Templeton.

 Through its partnership with the Green Business Certification Inc. (GBCI), USGBC offers a suite of LEED professional credentials that denote expertise in the field of green building.
 USGBC incentivizes LEED certification by awarding extra certification points to building projects completed with a LEED-certified professional on staff.

+History

+In April 1993, the USGBC was founded by David Gottfried, a real estate developer; Michael Italiano, an environmental lawyer; and Rick Fedrizzi, the head of environmental marketing at Carrier at the time.
+They brought together representatives from over 60 firms and non-profits to meet in the American Institute of Architect's (AIA) boardroom to discuss the betterment of building through sustainable practices and the creation of a green building rating system, which would later become LEED.

 Leadership in Energy and Environmental Design (LEED)

 The LEED Green Building Rating System (LEED) is a program that provides third-party verification of green buildings.
-The LEED rating systems address both a wide variety of buildings types, including commercial buildings, homes, neighborhoods, retail, healthcare, and schools, as well as every phase of the building lifecycle including design, construction, operations and maintenance.
+The LEED program rates commercial buildings, homes, neighborhoods, retail, healthcare, schools, including every phase of the respective building lifecycle, including design, construction, operations, and maintenance.
 Projects may earn one of four levels of LEED certification (Certified, Silver, Gold or Platinum) by achieving a given number of point-based credits within the rating system.